Quick meetings are a lie

 Can you send an email instead?

-You can turn some meetings into emails.
-For example: if the meeting is not a dialogue but a speech.
+You can turn some meetings into emails, for example, if the meeting is not a dialogue but a speech.
 I would also refrain from real-time discussions when one party cannot respond adequately within the same session.

 You can also send small messages via chat apps, like a heads-up or a question.
 Some you can even discuss while you run into each other on the way to the coffee machine, in a shared bathroom, or another away-from-desk location.